 Fall foliage and colonial history may be the first things that come to mind when you think of New England vacations, but the northeastern corner of the United States is home to some of the country’s most idyllic lakes as well.
-And with fishing, swimming, boating, hiking, mountain biking, moose safaris, and even a few outdoor water parks nearby to keep families entertained, there’s no shortage of things to do on a family vacation in New England’s best lake towns, either.
+And with fishing, swimming, boating, hiking, mountain biking, moose safaris, and even a few outdoor water parks nearby to keep families entertained, there’s no shortage of things to do on a family beach vacation in New England’s best lake towns, either.

 The Best New England Lakes and Lake Towns

 From the peaceful waterways of Maine’s Moosehead Lake to the summer tourism hub of Lake Winnipesaukee, these are the best New England lakes and lake towns for summer vacation fun.

 1. Lake Winnipesaukee, New Hampshire

 At more than 44,500 acres (72 square miles), Lake Winnipesaukee isn’t just the largest lake in New Hampshire.
 It’s also one of the most enduringly popular family getaway spots in all of New England, drawing families from across the region with its seemingly endless variety of public beaches, boat launches, fishing spots, and swimming areas.

 The 81-mile loop drive around Lake Winnipesaukee takes you through the towns of Meredith, Wolfeboro, Center Harbor, Moultonborough, Tuftonboro, Alton, Gilford, and Laconia, offering plenty of spots along the way for scenic views and touristy stops.
 In Laconia, Weirs Beach has lifeguards on duty all summer, as well as a bathhouse and playground.
 Shopping, dining, water slides, miniature golf, go karts, arcades, art galleries, boardwalks, and scenic boat rides are among the other favorite activities in the Winnipesaukee area.
 Fireworks and outdoor performances are common in the summer months as well.